Lethbridge CMA Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Employment Rate decreased by 3.5 percentage points from a year ago.
+The Employment Rate increased by 1.7 percentage points from a year ago.

-The Unemployment Rate decreased by 0.2 percentage points from a year ago.
+The Unemployment Rate increased by 1.9 percentage points from a year ago.

-The Participation Rate decreased by 3.9 percentage points year-over-year.
+The Participation Rate increased by 3.2 percentage points year-over-year.

 Loading...